 Cultural Legacy

-The Bitconnect speech is one of crypto’s canonical memes alongside images of John McAfee’s predictions, the “This Is Fine” dog adapted for market crashes, and the Bitcoin pizza transaction.
-It resurfaces during every crypto cycle — often as a warning about what bull market enthusiasm can do to otherwise reasonable people, and as a reminder that behind every Ponzi scheme are real people who believed in it.
+The Bitconnect speech is one of crypto’s canonical memes, alongside John McAfee’s price predictions and the Bitcoin pizza transaction.
+It resurfaces during every crypto bull market as a warning about what enthusiasm and FOMO can do to otherwise reasonable people — and as a reminder that behind every Ponzi scheme are real people who genuinely believed.

 Related Terms

-- Bitconnect — The Ponzi scheme at the center of the speech
+- Bitconnect — the Ponzi scheme whose collapse Matos became the unwilling face of